What are equivalence factors? Why account for bioproductive land

 Equivalence factors allow us to add up different categories of bioproductive land (cropland, grassland, forest) in a meaningful way, since these land uses have, on average, different inherent productivities.
 So we say that, on average, cropland is 3.2 times more productive than world average land, whereas forest is 1.8 times more productive, pasture is 0.4 times the average, etc. Cells L137-142 provide an estimate of the relative productivity of different land use types.

-Built-up area is a bit of a strange category because it represents a use of nature that leads to the destruction of its biocapacity.
+Built up area is a bit of a strange category, because it represents a use of nature, which leads to the destruction of its biocapacity.
 In this way, it is distinct from the other footprint categories.
 Since most built-up area is on what was once high quality arable land, it is counted as if it were arable land.
-Thus, one acre of built-up area leads to the loss of a significantly larger surface when expressed in global acres.
+So, one acre of built-up area leads to the loss of a significantly larger surface when expressed in global acres.

 Information Credit: This information was provided by Diana Deumling, Redefining Progress